-We checked OSF preprint providers on Friday, December 06, 2024, for preprints that the authors had classified under the subject of "Social and Behavioral Sciences".
-For the period November 29 to December 05, we retrieved 38 new preprint(s).
+We checked OSF preprint providers on Friday, May 23, 2025, for preprints that the authors had classified under the subject of "Social and Behavioral Sciences".
+For the period May 16 to May 22, we retrieved 40 new preprint(s).

 Politics, Economics, Sociology